 The Medicine Equity and Drug Safety Act of 2000 (MEDS Act) was also passed into law as part of H.R.
 4461.
 You’ll notice that it comes right before Section 746, discussed above.
 The MEDS Act amended the law to make importation of lower-cost medicines legal from several high-income countries (Australia, Canada, Israel, Japan, New Zealand, Switzerland, or South Africa; or countries of the European Union), ones known to have adequately strict pharmaceutical drug safety regulations, but only if the Secretary of Health and Human Services (HHS) certifies that such importation poses “no additional risk” to the public’s health and the new importation would result in “significant savings.”
 No HHS Secretary has done so, however.

 The MEDS Act envisioned an elaborate regulatory framework to create new wholesale channels for safe importation of medications for re-sale.
-It is language that comes in the findings of the Act and what is absent from the Act that is relevant to personal importation and our discussion.
+Ironically, it is language that comes in the Congressional findings of the Act yet is absent from the Act that is relevant to personal importation and our discussion.

 Notable findings from the MEDS Act, 3-5: